flip-flop-foundry/talos-kms-sever/README.md

 * Check the output of `systemctl status talos-kms-server`
 * Read the complete logs using `journalctl -u talos-kms-server`
 * Follow the logs using `journalctl -u talos-kms-server -f`
-* Noe that you can change the log level in the config file to get more or less verbose logging
+* Note that you can change the log level in the config file to get more or less verbose logging

 ### Backup